rarafy/unimgpicker-plus/README.md

 ## Difference from [original unimgpicker](https://github.com/thedoritos/unimgpicker)
 There are a number of minor changes, but the following two points are the most significant differences.
 - Native image compression support (iOS, Android)
-- Support for Windows, Mac(Intel), Linux, WebGL
+- Support for Windows, Mac(Intel), Linux, WebGL other than mobile platform

 <br>